 Much of the device itself is made out of recycled material, as is its packaging.
 It doesn't look like a bad Chromebook, either; the model of Vero 514 Acer unveiled this week packs an Intel Core i3-1215U, 8GB of LPDDR4 RAM, a 128GB PCIe NVMe SSD, a 1080p webcam and a 1080p 14-inch display into a $499 Chromebook.

 That's a little pricey for what you get, but if the Vero 514 can live up to the 300 nits of brightness and 10-plus hours of battery life Acer promises, it has a shot of earning a place among the best Chromebooks and the best laptops under $500 on the market.
+You may also be able to make a saving with one of our Acer promo codes.

 All in all, it’s a compelling sales pitch for anyone who cares about the environment and is in the market for a $500 Chromebook.
 Acer's also planning to sell the Chromebook Vero 514 in a variety of configurations, including some with beefier specs or a 14-inch touchscreen, which sounds like it would be great for distance learning.
 And with another school year kicking off, there ought to be plenty of demand for good Chromebooks in the months ahead even after back-to-school sales wrap up.